acupoftee/MangaGAN/README.md

 # GANime
-creating new anime faces with generative adversarial networks
+Creating new anime faces with generative adversarial networks